openaps/docs/docs/docs/Troubleshooting/Flashing-and-updating-Jubilinux.md

 For different reasons, users may come to need to re-flash, or build an install on hardware that may have been acquired second hand from another user.
 These tips may also help first timers.

+Most importantly: Try to have two rigs, and only attempt to reflash and reinstall one if you have another working rig nearby looping.
+Give yourself time.
+If problems occur it can take hours (or days, especially if you are relying on community members advice online in different time zones!).
+So start early on a day you have some free time up your sleeve.

 Here is a list of some things that can go wrong and how you can troubleshoot them.

 * __Jubilinux won't flash over Jubilinux__ (for people trying to flash a rig that had Jubilinux / OpenAPS set up previously)